betweenthebars1111/medihub-portfolio/README.md

 <!--
   Showcase README for Medihub.
   This repo is documentation only — the application source code is private.
-  "Medihub" is a neutral product identity used for this public write-up; the deployed instance carries the client's own name and branding.
 -->

 <p align="center">